Prometheusx-git/plugin.video.unofficial9anime/README.md

 Users can search for shows in the plugin.

 ### Account watch list
 Users can log in to their accounts and browse and modify their watch list, including individual folders.
 Users can also preset the folder to view in the settings.
-The username and password are not saved at all by the plugin.

 ### Last show visited
 Users can see the last show they visited from the main menu, for quick access for continuing a series.